Volcanic gas: Sensing, collection and measurement

 Sulphur dioxide (SO_{2}) absorbs strongly in the ultraviolet wavelengths and has low background concentrations in the atmosphere.
 These characteristics make sulphur dioxide a good target for volcanic gas monitoring.
 It can be detected by satellite-based instruments, which allow for global monitoring, and by ground-based instruments such as DOAS.
 DOAS arrays are placed near some well-monitored volcanoes and used to estimate the flux of SO_{2} emitted.
 The Multi-Component Gas Analyzer System (Multi-GAS) is also used to remotely measure CO_{2}, SO_{2} and H_{2}S. The fluxes of other gases are usually estimated by measuring the ratios of different gases within the volcanic plume, e.g. by FTIR, electrochemical sensors at the volcano crater rim, or direct sampling, and multiplying the ratio of the gas of interest to SO_{2} by the SO_{2} flux.

-Direct sampling of volcanic gas sampling is often done by a method involving an evacuated flask with caustic solution, first used by Robert W. Bunsen (1811-1899) and later refined by the German chemist Werner F. Giggenbach (1937-1997), dubbed Giggenbach-bottle.
+Direct sampling of volcanic gas sampling is often conducted using an evacuated flask containing a caustic solution, first used by Robert W. Bunsen (1811–1899) and later refined by the German chemist Werner F. Giggenbach (1937–1997), dubbed Giggenbach-bottle.
 Other methods include collection in evacuated empty containers, in flow-through glass tubes, in gas wash bottles (cryogenic scrubbers), on impregnated filter packs and on solid adsorbent tubes.

 Analytical techniques for gas samples comprise gas chromatography with thermal conductivity detection (TCD), flame ionization detection (FID) and mass spectrometry (GC-MS) for gases, and various wet chemical techniques for dissolved species (e.g., acidimetric titration for dissolved CO_{2}, and ion chromatography for sulfate, chloride, fluoride).
 The trace metal, trace organic and isotopic composition is usually determined by different mass spectrometric methods.

 Volcanic gases and volcano monitoring

 Certain constituents of volcanic gases may show very early signs of changing conditions at depth, making them a powerful tool to predict imminent unrest.
 Used in conjunction with monitoring data on seismicity and deformation, correlative monitoring gains great efficiency.
 Volcanic gas monitoring is a standard tool of any volcano observatory.
 Unfortunately, the most precise compositional data still require dangerous field sampling campaigns.
 However, remote sensing techniques have advanced tremendously through the 1990s.
-The Deep Earth Carbon Degassing Project is employing Multi-GAS remote sensing to monitor 9 volcanoes on a continuous basis.
+The Deep Earth Carbon Degassing Project is employing Multi-GAS remote sensing to monitor nine volcanoes on a continuous basis.